pseguel-redhat/K8s-Fedora/README.md

 If steps fail from here, run `kubeadm reset` and start over from this step.
 Note: network was explicity defined, otherwise Flannel fails.
+Note 2: remember "SELinux as permissive" if rebooted

 ```
 [root@fedora-laptop ~]# kubeadm init --kubernetes-version=stable --pod-network-cidr=10.244.0.0/16